 We want everyone in North Lincolnshire to have the ability, opportunity and motivation to lead a physically active lifestyle.

-- Our Active Community Development Officers support individuals, groups and organisations to develop physical activity opportunities for the people of North Lincolnshire.
+Our Active Community Development Officers support individuals, groups and organisations to develop physical activity opportunities for the people of North Lincolnshire.
 This could be anything from providing advice and guidance, developing or improving facilities, to setting up a project that provides people with a new way of getting active.

-The Active Communities team leads the North Lincolnshire Physical Activity Partnership which is a principle source of advice, support and expertise in relation to physical activity in North Lincolnshire.
+The North Lincolnshire Physical Activity Partnership is a principle source of advice, support and expertise in relation to physical activity in North Lincolnshire.
 We would like everyone in North Lincolnshire to have the ability, opportunity and motivation to lead a physically active lifestyle.
 Achieving happy and fulfilled lives through being more physically active.

 The Activities Communities team has helped establish dozens of community led sport and physical activities in North Lincolnshire.
 If you are thinking of setting a group up yourself, we can provide advice and guidance on the range of things you will need to consider and have in place.